snapshotmanager/boom-boot/README.md

 can be customised to allow for particular OS requirements, or to set custom behaviours.

+#### HostProfile

+A `HostProfile` provides an additional means to customise the boot configuration on a per-installation basis.
+Use of host profiles is
+optional: if no `HostProfile` exits for a given host then the default values from the corresponding `OsProfile` are used.

+Values specified in a Boom `HostProfile` are automatically applied whenever a boot entry for the corresponding `machine-id` is created or edited.
+Multiple Boom `HostProfile` templates can be defined for a given system and distinguished by a *label*: for example 'production', 'debug' or other profile labels used to identify and group commonly-used sets of boot options.

+Host profiles can be used to add or remove kernel command line options, or to modify existing template values provided by the `OsProfile` (including the location and naming of the kernel, initramfs and other boot images).
+This can be used to automatically apply settings where required, for example adding `nomodeset` or other kernel command line parameters if required for that installation, or modifying the command line to enable or disable debugging, logging or storage activation options.

+Like the `OsProfile`, a `HostProfile` is uniquely identified by a `HostId` identifier.

 #### BootEntry

 A `BootEntry` is an individual bootloader entry for one instance of an